CPS 353: Internet Programming

 Regular expressions in JavaScript

-- if string fits the pattern, returns the matching text; else returns
+- if string fits the pattern, returns the matching text; else returns null

 - can be used as a Boolean truthy/falsey test: